alexcolls/twitter-gm/readme.md

 python run.py
 ```

-## Also you can try chatGPT and Dall-e outputs running:
+## Also you can try chatGPT and Dall-E outputs running:

 ```
 python src/createTweet.py